 From “Vermeer”

 We create beauty, and that makes existence worth something.
-Like Marilynne Robinson’s marveling at the impossible beauty of language or Maira Kalman’s loving view of strangers in the street—if that appreciation of beauty abides, so do we.
-Even if we don’t.
-Even if we are recycled as a tax accountant.
-We’re still in a wonderful continuity, “born for cooperation,” wrote Marcus Aurelius.
+Like Marilynne Robinson's marveling at the impossible beauty of language or Maira Kalman's loving view of strangers in the street, or David Hockney painting Spring in his eighty-second year—if that appreciation of beauty abides, so do we.
+Even if we don't.
+Even if we are recycled as tax accountants, we're still in a beautiful continuity, "born for cooperation," wrote Roman Emperor and philosopher Marcus Aurelius.

 I can’t speak for elsewhere,